Al-Quniyah: History

 Missionaries of the Franciscan Fathers (the Holy Land Rangers) (From Latin Catholic) came to the village in 1878 and built a church, Monastery, clinic and the first Arabic school in northwestern Syria, they re-built the church in 1885 and the current church dates to 1932.
 Postal Service began in 1927 and the telephone arrived to the village in 1929.
 The municipality was established in 1932 and electricity came to the village in 1935 and the customs in 1937.

 In January 2013, during the ongoing Syrian civil war, al-Quniyah and the nearby Christian-inhabited villages of al-Yacoubiyah and Judayda were captured by anti-government rebels.
+The area became controlled by Salafi jihadist groups, mainly Ahrar al-Sham, Ansar al-Tawhid, Hurras al-Din, the Turkistan Islamic Party and later by Hay'at Tahrir al-Sham.
+On 11 May 2015, the village was bombed by the Syrian Air Force, leading to the death of 18 people.